virtualmartire/learningcurves/README.md

 A privacy preserving, ultralight ML visualization tool.

 ## todos
-- "switch to derivatives" button
-- "hide" button for each run
 - "export desk" button
 - graphs design (colors and statistics)
 - homepage to start the app
+- "switch to derivatives" button